 - Master of Rehabilitation Sciences and Physiotherapy

-- Advanced Master Technology of Integrated Water Management
+- Water Sustainability: integrating Technology and Nature-based solutions (Think Water) (former: Advanced Master Technology of Integrated Water Management)

 All programmes are scheduled in a six year quality assurance cycle.
 The programmes below have not yet gone through a self-reflection with peer review but will do so shortly.
 You can find more information on the quality of these programmes in the table below.
 This information is based on the latest visitation and its follow up and on the internal process monitoring and control in these programmes.